HunterHoburg/lifeGameFrontend/gameEvents.md

 That Chipotle burrito did something truly foul to your stomach, and you've been on the toilet for nearly 12 hours.
 You got sores on your tookus, and lost 2 health.

 While at Chipotle, a car came crashing through the front of the store.
 You were so surprised that you choked on your carnitas burrito, and immediately lost 1 health.
 Maybe if you took smaller bites this wouldn't happen!

+ADDICTION
+(They're all negative, I think)

+They say speed kills; I guess you'll find out if that's true.
+Your addiction to methamphetamines costs you $10,000 and 1 health per turn.

+Marijuana: the gateway drug.
+Because of your dependency on the wacky tabacky, you got into a myriad of other substances.
+You lose 1 health per turn.

+Your habit of smoking a dozen packs of cigarettes a day has earned you the nickname 'The Chimney'.
+You lose 1 health per turn.

+The average American watches 10 hours of TV a day (source needed).
+You average 25 hours of TV a day.
+You quit your job so you could watch reruns of Golden Girls and Seinfeld, so you no longer collect money on paydays.

+Everyone likes the smell of gasoline a bit, but you REALLY like it.
+Huffing those fumes costs you 1 health per turn.

+Your love for video games has turned into an addiction.
+You can no longer discern between reality and the virtual world; you have no clarity of vision, and your fine motor skills are deteriorating from carpal tunnel.
+You simply can't feel love or pain, joy or sorrow any more; the only things you experience are new high scores and the empty sadism of spewing slurs at 14-year-olds through your headset in Call of Duty games.
+Being unemployed, you don't collect money on paydays.